-How to Scan Documents to PDF Files from Browsers
+How to Scan Documents and Save as PDF from a Browser Using JavaScript

 Portable Document Format (PDF) is a file format developed by Adobe to present documents in a manner independent of application software, hardware, and operating systems.1